aimee-mcneil-melville/ToDo-Full-Stack/README.md

 Let's get our server running with a default route

-1. Create a `routes.js` file in the main repo directory - this will store all of our routes for now
+1. Create a `routes.js` file in the main repo directory - this will store all of our routes
 2. Add express and the router to your `routes.js` file.
 Also, don't forget to export the router (which we will require in later in step 4)
 3. Add a get index `/` route - this route will eventually redirect to a `/dogs` route, but for now, let's just send the word 'Pupparazzi'
 4. `require` and `use` our newly created `routes.js` file in our `server`